-Melbourne University amounted to £55,000, while Sir Samuel Gillott, Mr. Edward Wilson (Argus Trust), and Sir Samuel Wilson contributed £41,000, £32,000, and £30,000 respectively.
+Melbourne University amounted to £55,000, while Sir Samuel Gillott, Mr. Edward Wilson (Argus Trust), and Sir Samuel Wilson contributed £41,000, £34,000, and £30,000 respectively.
+Mr. R. B. Ritchie's gifts for the endowment of a Chair of Economics amount to £30,000, and a similar sum was received from the Supreme Court Library Fund for the endowment of a Chair of Public Law.
 The Hon.
 Francis Ormond contributed £20,000 to the University as well as benefactions to Ormond College amounting to considerably over £100,000.
-The chief benefactors to Adelaide University were Sir Thomas Elder, £99,000; Sir Langdon Bonython, £60,000; Mr. T. E. Barr Smith, £32,000; and Mrs. Jane Marks, £30,000.
-Several very valuable properties were also bequeathed to this University by Mr. Peter Waite.
+Queensland University received about £200,000 from the McCaughey estate, and up to the end of April, 1931, had benefited to the extent of £26,800 from the Walter and Eliza Hall Trust.
+The chief benefactors to Adelaide University were Sir Thomas Elder, £99,000; Sir Langdon Bonython, £60,000; Mr. T. E. Barr Smith, £30,000; and Mrs. Jane Marks, £30,000.
+Several very valuable properties in addition to shares in a public company were also bequeathed to this University by Mr. Peter Waite.
 Under the will of Sir Winthrop Hackett the University of Western Australia received £425,000, while the late Robert Gledden bequeathed an estate valued at £60,000.

-4. University Expenditure.-For the year 1928 the expenditure by the Universities under various headings was as follows :---
+4. University Expenditure.-For the year 1929 the expenditure by the Universities under various headings was as follows:-